 Rena’s husband said a piece of the pipe hit her horse in the face, he twirled, bolted and then suddenly stopped, and at that point, she flew off and hit the wooden fence.
 She immediately knew that she needed to see a doctor, her hand was black and swollen and her arm was incredibly painful.
 Once her husband got over to her, he realized my injuries were extensive.
 She thought she was in good enough shape for him to drive to the hospital and once she got there, the medical team worked together like clockwork.

-I went straight to surgery where Dr. Holt repaired my injured hand, relocated my shoulder, cleaned the arm wound and stitched it up.
-I was in the hospital for three nights.
-I discovered I also had a concussion, so the recovery was tough.
-The following week, I went to Cascade Surgicenter where Dr. Holt repaired my shoulder.
-My physical therapist didn’t have a lot of hope for my arm and hand, which should have been elevated to heal, but couldn’t because of my shoulder injury.
-I’m 100% pleased with the outcome though, my doctor and therapist were the “dream team”.
-Because of their expertise, I am still doing two things that are very important to me — playing the piano and riding my horse.
+Rena went straight to surgery where Dr. Holt repaired her injured hand, relocated her shoulder, cleaned the arm wound and stitched it up.
+She was in the hospital for three nights.
+She discovered that she also had a concussion, so the recovery was tough.
+The following week, she went to Cascade Surgicenter where Dr. Holt repaired her shoulder.
+Her physical therapist didn’t have a lot of hope for her arm and hand, which should have been elevated to heal, but couldn’t because of her shoulder injury.
+“I’m 100% pleased with the outcome though, my doctor and therapist were the “dream team”.
+Because of their expertise, I am still doing two things that are very important to me — playing the piano and riding my horse.”